omnetpp/omnetpp/doc/src/userguide/qtenv.rst

 ^^^^^^^^^

 You can run the simulation until a specified simulation time, event number or until a specific message has been delivered or canceled.
-This is a valuable tool during debugging sessions (select :menuselection:`Simulate --> Run until`).
+This is a valuable tool during debugging sessions.
 It is also possible to right-click on an event in the simulation timeline and choose the :guilabel:`Run until this event` menu item.